BeniamG/METRICS-Lab/content/contact/index.md

     content:
       title: Contact
       text: |-
-        If you'd like more information about our work let us know via the form below.
+        If you'd like more information about our work, let us know via the form below.
       email: bgebreme@mtholyoke.edu
       phone: 413-538-2283
       address: